rusili/AC-Android/lessons/recyclerview/README.md

 It is important to understand how all the classes in the [EmployeeHandbook](https://github.com/JsjRoboticsClassroom/AndroidGroceryStore/tree/master/app/src/main/java/nyc/c4q/grocerystore/employeeHandbook) package relate.

-- Where is the RecyclerView created
+- Where is the RecyclerView created?
-- How is the RecyclerView Adapter related to the RecyclerView
+- How is the RecyclerView Adapter related to the RecyclerView?
-- What is the purpose of [EmployeeViewHolder](https://github.com/JsjRoboticsClassroom/AndroidGroceryStore/blob/master/app/src/main/java/nyc/c4q/grocerystore/employeeHandbook/EmployeeViewHolder.java)
+- What is the purpose of [EmployeeViewHolder](https://github.com/JsjRoboticsClassroom/AndroidGroceryStore/blob/master/app/src/main/java/nyc/c4q/grocerystore/employeeHandbook/EmployeeViewHolder.java)?
 - Where does the data for [onBindViewHolder](https://github.com/JsjRoboticsClassroom/AndroidGroceryStore/blob/master/app/src/main/java/nyc/c4q/grocerystore/employeeHandbook/EmployeeListAdapter.java#L31) come from?
 - What is the purpose of the [bind](https://github.com/JsjRoboticsClassroom/AndroidGroceryStore/blob/master/app/src/main/java/nyc/c4q/grocerystore/employeeHandbook/EmployeeViewHolder.java#L29) function?